A two-dimensional delta symbol method and its application to pairs of quadratic forms: Overview: quadratic forms and delta symbol methods

-The advantage of the Kloosterman refinement is to make use of cancellations between complete exponential sums when averaged over different rationals with the same denominator.
-One can obtain a version of the Kloosterman refinement without appealing to the Farey dissection by using the delta symbol method, originated from the work of Duke-Friedlander-Iwaniec \cite{DFI} and further developed by Heath-Brown \cite{Heath-Brown96}.
-The delta symbol method essentially provides a smooth partition of the unit circle (see Marmon-Vishe \cite[Proposition 1.2]{Marmon_Vishe}) of the form
+The advantage of Kloosterman's method is to make use of cancellations between complete exponential sums when averaged over different rationals with the same denominator.
+One can obtain a version of this Kloosterman refinement without appealing to the Farey dissection by using the delta symbol method, originated from the work of Duke-Friedlander-Iwaniec~\cite{DFI} and further developed by Heath-Brown~\cite{Heath-Brown96}.
+The delta symbol method essentially provides a smooth partition of the unit circle (see Marmon-Vishe~\cite[Proposition 1.2]{Marmon_Vishe}) of the form

 for all \(n\in\ZZ\) and all \(\delta,N,Q>0\).
 This not only allows one to carry out the Kloosterman refinement more easily, by switching the sum and the integral to make use of averages over the $a$-sum, but also allows one to take advantage of the average over the \(q\)-sum.
-That is, one can use cancellations in averages over rationals with different denominators, performing a \emph{double} Kloosterman refinement, a key technique in Heath-Brown \cite{Heath-Brown96} for studying integral solutions to a single quadratic form in at least $3$ variables.
-The delta symbol method has seen many other applications in recent years, such as shifted convolution problems and subconvexity estimates for $L$-functions (see e.g. \cite{Munshi0, Munshi1, Munshi2, Munshi3}).
+That is, one can use cancellations in averages over rationals with different denominators, performing a \emph{double} Kloosterman refinement, a key technique in Heath-Brown~\cite{Heath-Brown96} for studying integral solutions to a single quadratic form in at least $3$ variables.
+The delta symbol method has seen many other applications in recent years, such as shifted convolution problems and subconvexity estimates for $L$-functions (see e.g.~\cite{Munshi0, Munshi1, Munshi2, Munshi3}).
 There are also delta symbol methods over number fields by Browning--Vishe~\cite{BV} and over central simple division algebras over number fields (for example, quaternions over $\QQ$) by Arala--Getz--Hou--Hsu--Li--Wang~\cite{AGHHLW}.